MazenS0liman/Caissa-AI/README.md

 > Although the verifier module was added to Caïssa to reduce the occurrence of hallucinations, it can still make mistakes.

 ## Citation
+If you use this project in your research, please consider citing the paper:
 ```
 @misc{mazen2025caissa,
   title     = {Caïssa AI: A Neuro-Symbolic Chess Agent for Explainable Move Suggestion and Grounded Commentary},